The important questions you and your teen should be asking at RMIT’s Open Day

 What to ask current RMIT students

-Discover the experiences and journeys that your teen could take during their time at RMIT by talking to current students.
+At our university Open Day, discover the experiences and journeys that your teen could take at RMIT by talking to current students.
 From study tips to advice on how to meet like-minded people at university, our student ambassadors have firsthand knowledge of what your teen can expect from study and social life at RMIT.

 • Why did you pick RMIT after high school?
 Discover what stood out to our current students when they were selecting their VTAC preferences and what insider tips they might have.